 - Light blue = 190 pounds

 At this point the color sequence repeats so that 200 is designated by tan, 210 is designate by white, 220 is designated by green and so on.
 Garage door springs that you’ll get at the big box are often made of inferior grade cheap foreign steel and are prone to snapping before their time.
-To be sure you get the best quality springs available talk to the pros at A Better Garage Door.
+To be sure you get the best quality springs available talk to the professionals at A Better Garage Door.

 About The Spring Color Coding System: Torsion Springs